thiagoacdias/rain-tomorrow/README.md

 * Juyter notebooks for assessing weather predictions
 * Relevant datasets, library requirements and pictures

-### Wait, how certain you are that it's gonna rain or not in the Down Under? :kangaroo:
+### Wait, how certain you are that it's gonna rain or not in the Down Under? :kangaroo: :koala:

 Every day at 6pm(ish), Australia's favourite machine learning algorithm, Light GBM, will advise on whether aussies should leave their umbrellas home or not.